 It is an impressive place with gannets wheeling overhead and dolphins and whales cruising offshore.
 It was one of the best camps we have had in our traverse across North America and probably the only one in the east of that magnificent continent I’d go back to.
 But, as proof of the old saying that there is no perfect place, that was where we found the irritation and annoyance of Canada’s ferocious biting black flies.

-Above: Cape Spear, most easterly point of the North American continent
+Above: Cape Spear, the most easterly point of the North American continent

-TCM: There are no perfect places, but some are more prefect than others.
+TCM: There are no perfect places, but some are more perfect than others.
 What was your next destination?